Welcome to the 39th Annual BC Interior Jazz Festival!

 In addition to its focus as a educational performance event, the BC Interior Jazz Festival features the Jazz Masters’ Concert, a show featuring a special guest artist along with the talents of many of the festival’s adjudicators and the finest professional players from around the Okanagan valley.
 This Friday evening event is often sold out, and is always one of the city’s premier Jazz concerts.
 This year's event is on Friday, April 15th at 7:30 pm at the Kelowna Community Theatre.

 Last year, the festival introduced a very successful Thursday night jam session.
 This event is open to all participants, adjudicators, and artists, and is open to the general public.
 If you'd like to get a sense of what these phenomenal young musicians are capable of, come out and see them make music with each other without a rehearsal!
+Update: Capilano University is also hosting a jam session at the Streaming Café on Wednesday, April 13th at 7pm.

 The BC Interior Jazz Festival has made a few fundamental changes to its operations.
 Many of our festival attendees are repeat customers who come to the festival year after year.
 After much consideration to the feedback given over the nine years I've been running the festival, the festival committee has decided to move away from the competitive festival model.
 We will be moving to a standards-based evaluation method (Gold, Silver, Bronze, Participant) and will no longer be declaring "winners" in any given category.
 Deserving individual students will still be recognized with awards as they have been in the past, but much of the terminology will have changed; gone are the days when only one senior rhythm section player will receive recognition.
 If our adjudicators feel that a student has done a great job, then they are free to distinguish that student without restriction.